sharepost a comment

 Habsburg expansion arrived in the early 14th century, and Austrian rule would be uninterrupted for almost six centuries.
 As we all know (however hazy our memories), wine plays an important commercial role throughout Slovenia, and nowhere is the more true than in Štajerska.
 It was the development of wine commerce shortly after the arrival of the Habsburgs that brought prosperity to Markburg for the first time.
-This prosperity became something of an issue for those in charge however, and they felt that the town’s population was a little too large.
-They remedied this by expelling the Jewish population in 1496.
+Trade and money lending made the Jewish population particularly prosperous and this became something of an issue for those in charge.
+They paid the later emperor Maximilian I. to expel the Jewish population in 1496, not only from Maribor, but also from the Styria and Carinthia regions.
 Then, things went wrong.

 The period between the 16th and 18th centuries in Maribor could most accurately be described as being somewhat bleak.

 We won’t go deep in to the miserable details, but a combination of fires, plague, and frequent Hungarian and Ottoman sieges combined with a drop in wine production due to wine wars with nearby Ptuj meant that Maribor wasn’t the happiest towns for a 200 years or so.